junichi11/netbeans-wordpress-plugin/README.md

 #### options

-- Set format to project : set format option to project.properties
+- Set format options for WordPress to this project : add format options for WordPress to project.properties
-- create wp-config.php : copy from wp-config-sample.php
+- Create a wp-config.php : copy from wp-config-sample.php

 ### Custome Content Name